A culturally inspired, uniquely rustic addition

-Once I finally got to the creative part of this project, I caught my second wind.
-After my many travels abroad, I wanted to re-create the rustic textures, inspired by places that I had adored.
+Once I finally got to the creative part of the basement remodel, I caught my second wind.
+After my many travels abroad, I wanted to re-create the rustic textures inspired by places that I had adored.
+When it came to the process of making and applying the Roman Clay, it was one part experiment and one part experience!

 I suggest starting with a small space.
 Because it is quite a process, you’ll want to make sure that you enjoy the warmth and rustic textures before going through mixing up the paint and the compound together.

-Starting in a closet, a small wall or even just working on a small panel board is a good idea to not only practice on, but to get a sense if you like the application before applying it to an entire space or room.
+Starting in a closet, a small wall, or even just working on a small panel board is a good idea to not only practice on, but to get a sense if you like the application before applying it to an entire space or room.

 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.